-- Antibiotics – Antibiotics kill a wide variety of bacteria, including the healthy ones living in your vagina.
+- Antibiotics – Antibiotics kill a wide variety of bacteria, including healthy bacteria living in your vagina.

 - Hormone changes– Yeast infections are more common during pregnancy or when on postmenopausal estrogen therapy because hormone changes can disrupt the pH balance of the vagina.